VIRTUAL Holy Week/Easter Events

 Holy Family's 75th Anniversary

 2020 marks the 75th Anniversary of Holy Family Parish.
 Events to commemorate the yearlong celebration include an updated pictorial directory, memory boards, a commemorative video, and a formal Gala.
-If you would like to help us plan these fun events, please learn more about the Committees and Sub-Committees working to plan this event.

 Hi, I'm Fr.
 Bob Deehan, the Pastor at Holy Family Catholic church in Duxbury and I'd like to welcome you to our parish.
 This website is designed to help you learn what we are all about, that is, to help deepen people's relationship with Jesus and his Church through our sacramental and spiritual life, faith formation and service opportunities, and the ways we gather as a community to support and uplift each other.
 We are the local community of disciples tending to the mission of Jesus in this corner of the vineyard.

 St. Aloysius Gonzaga – Patron Saint for Victims of Epidemics03-27-2020Rev.
 Robert J. Deehan, V.F.